LZJwrtj/musicWebApp/README.md

 # build for production with minification
 npm run build

-# build for production and view the bundle analyzer report
-npm run build --report
 ```

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).